 - Fireplace smoke: A common problem for asthmatics.
 Old-fashioned wood-burning fireplaces can be converted to gas/log.
-Scented candles and plug-in air fresheners are particularly bad for both human and feline asthmatics, as is incensed.
+Scented candles and plug-in air fresheners are particularly bad for both human and feline asthmatics, same with incense.

 - Mildew and mold: Conduct a deep cleaning.
-Although it may sound contraindicated, a steam cleaner does a good job of cleaning mold and other allergens from solid surfaces like tile floors, shower enclosures, and walls.
+Although it may sound contraindicated, a steam cleaner does a good job of cleaning mold and other allergens from solid surfaces such as tile floors, shower enclosures, and walls.
 Professional services are indicated for cleaning central air ducts.

 - Dust and dust mites: First, step up your use of the vacuum cleaner.
 Consider replacing curtains with attractive blinds.
 Think about hardwood floors or tile instead of wall-to-wall carpeting.
-Although expensive, Hepa air purifiers are excellent for removing both dust mites and mold spores from the air.
+Although expensive, HEPA air purifiers are excellent for removing both dust mites and mold spores from the air.
 If you cannot afford a whole-house installation or live in a rental, consider a room purifier in the room your cat most frequently occupies.
-A Hepa purifier will also help during pollen season.
+A HEPA purifier will also help during the pollen season.